HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Methodology

-\textbf{3) Benchmark Refinement.} To further ensure benchmark validity, we employ an iterative refinement process using templated instructions (shown in Appendix \ref{app:benchmark}).
-Through multiple rounds of evaluation and regeneration, we gradually remove unsuitable queries and align the LLM-generated query outputs with practical engineering requirements till it reaches the defined termination count $K$.
-After that, manual adjustments are undertaken to address few gaps between LLM outputs and the actual search intent.
+\textbf{3) Benchmark Refinement.} To further ensure benchmark validity, we employ an iterative refinement process using templated instructions.
+Through multiple rounds of evaluation and regeneration, we gradually remove unsuitable queries and align the LLM-generated query outputs with practical requirements till it reaches the defined termination count $K$.